 The biggest problem and concern with at-home genetic tests is that the results can provide people with false hope and false reassurance about their cancer risk.
 People may believe that a negative test result means they are “off the hook” for cancer risk, but this is not necessarily the case.

 At this time, at-home genetic tests are not recommended as a health or cancer risk test.
 It is possible that the technology will improve in the future making the tests more conclusive and comprehensive, but for now, they work well for ancestry and recreational purposes, and not for cancer risk assessment.
 Patients wanting a test to help make clinical or cancer risk decisions should talk to their doctors or a genetic counselor about clinical genetic testing.

 What should someone do if they receive a worrisome result on an at home genetic test?

 People who believe they may have a heightened cancer risk based on at-home genetic test results should see a genetic counselor for confirmatory testing and a discussion of cancer risks.
-Those local to Boston can visit Dana-Faber’s Center for Cancer Genetics and Prevention.
+Those local to Boston can visit Dana-Farber’s Center for Cancer Genetics and Prevention.
 A genetic counselor in other parts of the country can be found through the National Society of Genetic Counselors “Find a Genetic Counselor” tool.